 A recent study shows that today’s doctors are increasingly bogged down by tedious documentation and other paperwork.
-This means that they cannot spend their time doing what is really important that is focusing their time and energy on their patients.
+This means that they cannot spend their time doing what is really important.
+That is focusing their time and energy on their patients.

 Many hospitals and their associated health care service facilities now utilize EHR systems for their patients.
 This way, it is easier to update patient-related information both safely and easily on a treatment-to-treatment basis.
 However, manually updating records is a really exhausting business and takes at least 10 to 15 minutes of the individual’s time to update the EHR.
-The total amount of time that is wasted comes to a lot since that valuable time could have been spent taking care of the desperately ill patients.
+The total amount of time that is wasted comes to a lot since that valuable time could have been spent taking care of patients.
 In the long run, updating all the records can mean that many patients are not given the attention they need.
 This is the part where speech recognition technology comes into the picture.

 Instead of writing out the information or sending to an assistant, the doctor can simply dictate his information directly into the system.
 This will not only give him more time to look after his patients, but it will also allow the support staff to look after more important tasks.